jenniwritescode/jenniwritescode/README.md

 - 👋 Hi, I’m @jenniwritescode
 - 👀 I’m interested in web development
-- 💻 I currently work a a senior systems administrator, focusing on infrastructure automation
+- 💻 I currently work as a senior systems administrator, focusing on infrastructure automation
 - 🌱 I’m currently attending Northwestern University's Full Stack Web Development boot camp
 - 💞️ I’m looking to network with other female devs
 - 📫 How to reach me: @jenniwritescode on Twitter